3D Instructions to Improve Readiness & Save Taxpayer Dollars

-When Morales saw BILT, a 3D instruction app commercially available for products like Weber grills and Amana air conditioning units, she saw the possibilities immediately.
+When Morales saw BILT, a 3D instructions app commercially available for products like Weber grills and Amana air conditioning units, she saw the possibilities immediately.
 She believes the mobile app could be a vital tool to standardize and streamline maintenance procedures for Air Force equipment technicians.
 She says BILT “has the potential to fill in the quality control and skill gaps” and thus reduce downtime which improves overall readiness.

 BILT Incorporated, creators of the BILT app, is poised to grow exponentially over the next year.
 The Software as a Service (SaaS) company announced today that HHQ Ventures will support their business development as they expand in the federal space.
 BILT President & COO Ahmed Qureshi says HHQ will enable conversations across government agencies and identify opportunities.

 “How quickly the government embraces innovation is key to protecting the country and engaging in great power competition,” says Qureshi.
-By providing 3D interactive instructions, he says federal agencies can reduce training costs and increase efficiency.
+By providing 3D interactive digital work instructions, he says federal agencies can reduce training costs and increase efficiency.
 As a winner of several Small Business Innovation Research (SBIR) awards, BILT already has contracts with the Air Force and Navy and is in conversations with the Army.